Yash-Patel26/Yash-Patel26/README.md

 <div align="center">

 I'm a **Computer Engineering Undergraduate** passionate about learning new programming languages and connecting with innovative minds.
-Currently associated with **Netleaf Software** in Greater Noida, I specialize in building AI-powered applications, full-stack web solutions, and innovative projects that solve real-world problems.
+Currently associated with **Trevel** in Greater Noida, I specialize in building AI-powered applications, full-stack web solutions, and innovative projects that solve real-world problems.

 </div>